VladBrok/payback/README.md

       ![screenshot of title](/public/images/self/sell-step-title.png)
    4. Specify a description (optional), then click "Continue"
       ![screenshot of description](/public/images/self/sell-step-description.png)
-   5. Specify price, then click "Continue"
+   5. Specify a price, then click "Continue"
       ![screenshot of price](/public/images/self/sell-step-price.png)
    6. Select a product status by clicking on the appropriate button.
 If you want premium status, please refer to the [buying products](#buying-products) section for more information about how to make a payment
       ![screenshot of product statuses](/public/images/self/sell-step-status.png)

 If everything goes well, you will be redirected to the [profile page] and your product will appear here.
-If your product has premium status, it will also appear on the [home page].
+If your product has a premium status, it will also appear on the [home page].
 ![screenshot of the uploaded product](/public/images/self/uploaded-product.png)

 ---